IMGIITRoorkee/Memoria/docs/Mutex_b-iit.md

 # What is a Mutex ? (by b-iit : [https://github.com/b-iit])

 ## Introduction
 Imagine you’re at a metro station, standing in a line trying to enter the metro, one by one.
-And then there is the guard there which ensures a proper queue and allows everyone to enter inside the train.
+And then a guard is there which ensures a proper queue and allows everyone to enter inside the metro.
 In programming, a **mutex** (short for "mutual exclusion") works a lot like that guard.
 It ensures that only one thread (or "person") accesses a critical section (or "enter inside") at a time.

 This is especially important in low-level programming languages like **Go (Golang)** or **Rust**, where you deal with **multi-threading** — allowing different parts of a program to run simultaneously.
 Multi-threading is everywhere when you need two or more operations to be performed simultaneously, i.e. in web servers handling multiple requests, databases managing transactions, or video games running physics and rendering together.

 But, when multiple threads try to access and change the same piece of data at the same time, it leads to a problem called a **race condition**, which leads to subsequent errors in the execution of the program.
-Think of two kpersons trying to enter through a single door—someone might get hurt.
-That’s where mutexes and similar mechanisms come in handy.
+Think of two persons trying to enter through a single door—someone might get hurt.
+That’s where mutexes and similar mechanisms come in to play.

 ---